fsojitra/MEAN-Stack-CRUD/README.md

 ### To edit and delete user
 http://localhost:4200/user

-### And lastly taylor swift's mean song gif for no good reason :blush:
+#### And lastly taylor swift's mean song gif, which BTW nothing to do with this code but why not just randomly put it there for no good reason :blush:
 ![tSwift](https://media.giphy.com/media/VH1f6PQ4J6HYI/giphy.gif)